nypl-openaudio/start-here/Projects/README.md

 # Open Audio Weekend Projects
 ### Table of Contents
 **[BPL Sampler](#bpl-sampler-1)**
-Cut up a person’s Brooklyn Public Library interview into a sampler instrument.
+A hip hop beat were two of the sampler instruments are voices excerpted fro the Brooklyn Public Library [Our Streets, Our Stories](http://www.bklynlibrary.org/seniors/our-streets-our-stories-o).
+This active listening and remixing model could have great application in the classroom!

 **[CrowdScribe](#crowdscribe-1)**
-Prototype of chrome extension for requesting and gathering transcriptions
+A Chrome extension prototype for public requesting and gathering transcriptions.
+This prototype raises awareness around accessibility, allows for the crowdsourcing of transcription, and is designed with live events in mind.
+By targeting live events, the extension builds upon existing communities and audiences.

 **[Homemade History](#homemade-history-1)**
 Remixing oral history